povfarwa/retro-esp32-handheld-console/README.md

 # 🕹️ Retro Handled Gaming Console

 ## 📝 Introduction
 Hello!
-I am **Farwa Zafar** and I am a student from Pakistan.
+I am **Farwa Zafar** and I am 14 years old and a student from Pakistan.
 I am building an amazing project called **Retro Gaming Handled Console** using **ESP32-S3**, TFT display for graphics, buttons, and a joystick.
 In this project, you will be able to play 3 to 5 old classic games!

 ---